miguelraz/OrthogonalPolynomials.jl/README.md

 Our starting point is to have a Minimal Working Example (MWE) of the vanilla Laguerre polynomial - even if it is a bit wonky.

-First Lesson: build a basic example where your code runs, then build on top of it.
+First Lesson: build a basic example where your code runs, test to make sure it is correct, then build on top of it.

 The code is all stashed in `src/OrthogonalPolynomials.jl` so go and have a look at the basic machinery before moving on to `v0.0.2`.